lovetheidea/MoaDB/README.markdown

 ![safari](http://www.w3schools.com/images/compatible_safari.gif)

 Chome, Firefox, Safari.
-Some might think of it as a limitation, but I'am calling it a feature: Not supporting IE saves time.
+Some might think of it as a limitation, but I'am calling it a feature: No support for IE at this time.

 ### Getting Started